petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

   - => better separation of concerns, testability, maintainability

+> 💡 In the real world, developing a project from scratch by embracing all "super duper" practices, concepts and technologies is an overkill, in my opinion.
+Better, strive for incremental improvements by tailoring the "techy" methods and making them suits your needs and experience.

 ## Notes

 Since the Account Domain is simpler, there's no need to introduce DDD and/or Clean Architecture.
 We can follow the Transaction Script Pattern.